timothycohen/samplekit/packages/preprocess-shiki-vscode/README.md

-# LaTeX and Markdown Injection
+# Codeblock TextMate Grammar Injection into Svelte Templates

-Accompanies the @samplekit/preprocess-shiki npm package to make codeblocks pleasant to use inside Svelte.
+Accompanies the @samplekit/preprocess-shiki npm package to inject syntax highlighting into the Svelte template code blocks.

 ## Features